-- □ Juries are scheduled during Final Exam Week. - □ Jury scheduling is typically organized by each performance area coordinator.
-Students will be notified of the proper procedure for sign-up or scheduling. - \Box Juries that are serving as upper-level proficiencies or exit juries may be longer than juries that are not serving that function.
-Check area guidelines for more information.

-- □ Students may be excused from a jury if a degree recital has been performed and passed during the same semester (enrollment required).
-Check area guidelines for more information. - □ Students should be prepared and on time for jury performances.
-Dress appropriately; consult with your applied teacher. - □ Jury panel members may require legal copies of repertoire.
-Performance area coordinators will provide guidelines. - □ A Repertory Sheet, which is a record of student work for the semester, will be completed each semester and presented at the jury.
-The applied teacher may require the student to assist in completing this form. - □ The jury panel will grade each performance exam, as well as complete a performance evaluation on-line, which students may view by request of the applied teacher.
-The effect of the jury panel grade on the final course grade for the semester is determined by the applied teacher. - □ Applied composition students are expected to have a jury each semester, unless the requirement is waived by the primary applied teacher.
-The exact format and schedule for these juries will be determined by the composition faculty and addressed in the syllabus.
+- o Juries are scheduled during Final Exam Week. - o Jury scheduling is typically organized by each Area Coordinator (Brass, Woodwind, Percussion, Voice, Strings/Keyboard, Composition).
+Students will be notified of the proper procedure for sign-up or scheduling during the semester, which will also be added to the A-State Department of Music website under Current Students. - o Juries that are serving as upper-level proficiencies or exit juries may be longer than juries that are not serving that function.
+Check area guidelines for more information. - o Students may be excused from a jury if a degree recital has been performed and passed during the same semester (enrollment required).
+Check area guidelines for more information. - o Students should be prepared and on time for jury performances.
+Dress appropriately; consult with your applied teacher. - o Jury panel members may require legal copies of repertoire.
+Performance area coordinators will provide guidelines. - o A Repertory Form, which is a record of student work for the semester, will be completed each semester and presented at the jury.
+Sheet music for the jury may also be uploaded to this form. - The jury panel will grade each performance exam, as well as complete a performance evaluation on-line, which students may view by request of the applied teacher.
+The effect of the jury panel grade on the final course grade for the semester is determined by the applied teacher. - o Applied composition students are expected to have a jury each semester, unless the requirement is waived by the primary applied teacher.
+The exact format and schedule for these juries will be determined by the composition faculty and addressed in the syllabus. - o Collaborative pianists may be assigned to students for their jury performances every semester or on alternating semesters (based on availability).
+See VII.
+Collaborative Pianist Guidelines for more information.